 - Public keys could be broken after some effort... - Symmetric-key security will be at most halved

 Post-quantum crypto..

 - Would not be defeated by quantum computers

 - Post-quantum crypto NIST competition

-- Round 3 candidates just announced!

-- All submissions and their code public
+- All submissions and their code soon public

 - Standardized algorithm available in ~2 years

-- Experimental software already available
+- Experimental solutions available today